nais/rbac-sync/README.md

 - The email of the a organisational user with access to the Google Admin Directory APIs  **-gcp-admin-user** flag
 - The service account must have set domain wide delegation in admin.google.com: https://developers.google.com/admin-sdk/directory/v1/guides/delegation.
 Manage API access must be configured with the client id, not the service account email address.
 - The namespaces to synchronise must have an annotation with the group name and optionally role name and role binding name to generate the role binding.
 See https://github.com/nais/rbac-sync/examples.
+- The role either specified with annotation `rbac-sync.nais.io/role-name` or given as a flag to the rbac-sync binary is assumed to exist in the namespace it will be created.

 ### Flags